Mode Analytics

 This hive plot shows the connections between bike share stations in the San Francisco Bay Area.
 Each axis represents a city.
 Each circle on the axes represents a bike station in that city.
 The further the circle is away from the center of the chart, the “bigger” the node (in this case, the more trips originate from that station).
 If a trip connects two stations, then a line is drawn between the two stations.
 Though it’s not used in this example, the angle of the axis can also communicate addition information.

-Click Results à la Mode to clone this report and add links to your tables.
+Click Powered by Mode to duplicate this report and add links to your tables.
 Learn more about using HTML to customize your reports.

 Add the stylesheet link and script tag to the top of the HTML: